tillitis/tkey-verification/README.md

 ### During provisioning

 1. Retrieve the UDI from the device under verification.
-2. Run the signer with a specific tag on the device under verification thus creating a unique key pair.
+2. Run the signer with a specific tag on the device under verification.
+This creates a unique key pair.
 3. Retrieve signer public key from the device under verification.
 4. Ask signer to sign a random challenge.
-5. Verify the signature of the random challenge with the retrieved public key to make sure signing works.
+5. Verify the signature of the random challenge with the retrieved public key to make sure signing works and the device proves that it has the corresponding private key.
-6. Ask signer for a hash of the firmware binary (in ROM).
+6. Ask signer for a digest of the firmware binary (in ROM).
 Consult the internal firmware database to verify that the TKey, according to its hardware revision, is running the expected firmware.
-7. Sign a message consisting of the UDI, firmware hash, and signer public key, with a vendor signature.
+7. Sign a message consisting of the UDI, firmware digest, and signer public key, with a vendor signature.
-8. Publish the UDI, the tag of the signer program used, the hash of the binary of the same signer program, the vendor signature, and the timestamp when signature was made.
+8. Publish the UDI, the tag of the signer program used, the hash digest of the binary of the same signer program, the vendor signature, and the timestamp when signature was made.

 ### Verifying

 1. Retrieve the UDI from the device under verification.
-2. Get the vendor signature and signer tag and hash for this UDI.
+2. Get the vendor signature and signer tag and digest for this UDI.
 3. Run the signer with the same tag and hash on the device under verification.
 4. Retrive the signer public key.